By Kathryn Radigan, MD

 Even though CAP is one of the leading causes of morbidity and mortality,1 the optimal duration of antibiotic treatment for CAP is unknown.
 For years, it was standard to treat patients until a clinical response occurred.
 Typically, this resulted in antibiotic length of therapy less than four days.2 With the growing concern for antibiotic resistance after World War II, doctors increasingly were concerned about relapse of pneumonia and treated for an additional two to three days after resolution of symptoms.
 Unfortunately, this practice led to the philosophy that treating beyond resolution of symptoms could prevent antibiotic resistance.
 This mindset translated into common practice until 2007 with the release of the IDSA/ATS guidelines.
 These guidelines suggested five days of treatment in patients who were afebrile for 48-72 hours and exhibited no signs of clinical instability.
 Although many entertained these recommendations, they were not widely adopted.

 To further investigate the optimal length of antibiotic treatment for CAP and support the IDSA/ATS guidelines, Uranga et al conducted a multicenter, non-inferiority, randomized, clinical trial that included 312 hospitalized patients diagnosed with CAP.
 At day five, patients were randomized either to an intervention group that limited antibiotics to five days as long as body temperature was ≤ 37.8°C for 48 hours with ≤ 1 CAP-associated sign of clinical instability or to antibiotics per determination of the caring physician.
-Through these interventions, researchers discovered there was no significant difference in either the clinical success rate or the CAP symptom questionnaire scores.
+Through these inventions, researchers discovered there was no significant difference in either the clinical success rate or the CAP symptom questionnaire scores.
 Since this study was a non-inferiority study, its creators did not address specific benefits of shortened length of antibiotic therapy.
-For instance, the literature says that shortened length of antibiotics leads to lower rates of antibiotic resistance.3 Reduced duration of antibiotics also may lead to improved adherence, decreased incidence and severity of side effects, and cost savings.4,5
+For instance, the literature says that shortened length of antibiotics lead to lower rates of antibiotic resistance.3 Reduced duration of antibiotics also may lead to improved adherence, decreased incidence and severity of side effects, and cost savings.4,5

 Before widely adopting these guidelines, one should be aware of the exclusion criteria that may make this study inapplicable for many patients.
 These exclusion criteria were extensive and included patients with HIV or chronic immunosuppression (comprising solid organ transplant patients, patients post-splenectomy, taking ≥ 10 mg of prednisone daily or the equivalent for 30 days, on other immunosuppressive agents, demonstrating neutropenia); patients residing in nursing homes; patients discharged from acute care hospitals, onsite subacute care units, or palliative care units within the previous 14 days; and/or patients who had ingested oral antibiotics within 30 days of admission, required longer duration of antibiotics based on cause, required a chest tube, acquired an extrapulmonary infection, or transferred to the ICU prior to randomization.
 Depending on the site of practice, these exclusion criteria may include the majority of one’s patient population.
 It also may be important to note that 80% of patients received a fluoroquinolone, and it is unclear if these same results would be appreciated with alternative antibiotic regimens.